w3f/General-Grants-Program/grants/speculative/nsure_network.md

 * **FTE:**  3
 * **Costs:** $10,000

 The official version will support all the functions in polkadot parachain, and support DAO with its own token.
+The mining weight changing and list of supported smart contracts will be fully governed by DAO.

 ### Community engagement